A guide to . . .

 Congratulations!

 Congratulations on your pending nuptials at St. Joseph’s Parish in Needham.
 The material found here will help you plan the music for your wedding by specifying what you must select and providing suggestions accompanied by links for listening.
-My suggestions for music are not exhaustive.
+The suggestions for music are not exhaustive.
 There are innumerable possibilities, and you may have heard other pieces you liked and want to include in your deliberations.

-CONSULTATION: Using the information provided here is a good starting point prior to our meeting in person for a consultation.
+CONSULTATION: Using the information provided here is a good starting point prior to meeting in person for a consultation.
 When we meet it’s helpful for you to have already made some selections or to have a short list of music that you like and want to make your final choices from.
 Following the consultation, I will email a list of your selections as they should appear in a wedding program, should you be planning to have one.

 MUSICIANS: I usually engage Debbie Geary, cantor for St. Joseph’s, for weddings and think highly of her.
 If you are interested in supplementing the organ and soloist by hiring additional musicians, such as a trumpeter or two, a harpist, or other instrumentalists, I can assist with that.